telosnetwork/rng-oracle-bridge/README.md

 ## 4. MAKE A REQUEST !

-Deploy a contract that calls the newly deployed `RNGOracleBridge` EVM contract's `function request(uint callId, uint64 seed, uint min, uint max)` function and implements a `receiveRandom(uint callId, uint random)` callback function in order to receive the oracle's answer.
+Deploy a contract that calls the newly deployed `RNGOracleBridge` contract's `request(uint callId, uint64 seed, uint min, uint max, uint callback_gas)` function, passing a value to cover fee and callback gas cost, and implements a `receiveRandom(uint callId, uint random)` callback function in order to receive the oracle's answer.
 Refer to the `RNGOracleConsumer` EVM contract for an example.

+### What is callback gas ?
+How do I know what value to pass ?

+The `callback_gas` variable contains the gas you estimate will be needed to call your `receiveRandom()` callback function in your own smart contract (ie: 21000).

+You can query the TLOS value to pass in your `request()` function call by calling the `getCost(uint callback_gas)` function